parth-v/blogApp/README.md

-# blogApp
+# Blog App

-A simple blog app which lets users manage and update their blogs!
-Made using react native!
+A basic blog app made using react-native which allows users to create and manage their blogs!